-Having a food storage that can last up to a few years can make you feel secured just in case emergencies occur.
+Having food storage that can last up to a few years can make you feel secure just in case emergencies occur.
 But, is it really a need or more of a want?
 Having sufficient food supplies and other basic essentials does not mean hoarding every food or item you can purchase; this can include flour, milk, and the like.

 Thus, it is crucial to identify the basic items that you need.
-Then, consider thinking about the amount of resources that you need that are actually necessary.
+Then, consider thinking about the number of resources that you need that are actually necessary.
 Remember that it is only important to have basic essentials on hand and that being prepared does not mean you should hoard or stockpile items.

 2. Focus on Skills Instead of Stuff

 Instead of focusing on stuff, skills are another matter that you should pay more attention to.
 You can become a better minimalist prepper by learning cheese-making, herbalism, fermentation, and other valuable skills.
-Developing as many skills as you can will help you go a long way when it comes to survival and preparedness.
+Developing as many skills as you can help you go a long way when it comes to survival and preparedness.

 On that note, here are some skills that you might want to learn: